sile/raftpico/README.md

   - [`GetServerState`]: Retrieve the current state of an individual server.
 - **Custom State Machines**: Provides a [`Machine`] trait that users can implement to define their own state machines that will be replicated across the Raft cluster.
 - **Simple Codebase**: Designed to be easily understandable and modifiable, enabling users to add their own features with ease.
-- **Serialization**: Utilizes [JSON Lines] as the serialization format for persistent storage and communication between servers, offering simplicity and human-readability.
+- **JSON Serialization**: Utilizes [JSON Lines] as the serialization format for persistent storage and communication between servers, offering simplicity and human-readability.

 [JSON-RPC]: https://www.jsonrpc.org/specification
 [JSON Lines]: https://jsonlines.org/